leios/gpu-handbook/src/content/intro.md

 These are all good questions, and (in fact), might be the very same questions you are asking yourself right now when it comes to GPU programming.
 As hard as these problems are to answer, for most people, there are a few good starting points.
-You can't go wrong with Python or Julia as a starter langauge.
+You can't go wrong with Python or Julia as a starter language.
-If you want more rigor, go C.
+If you want more rigor, go C or C++.
 If you want a bigger community, go Rust.
 Game devs might consider C#.
 Web devs, honestly, should talk to someone else.